 2 The presence of a layout definition means that QuarkXPress will automatically create a layout when this Job Ticket is applied to a project.
-When creating a layout definition, you can specify a Layout Specification (with information such as page size and page count), a Medium Type (Print, Web, or Interactive), Rule Sets, and Output Specifications.
+When creating a layout definition, you can specify a Layout Specification (with information such as page size and page count), a Medium Type (Print, Digital), Rule Sets, and Output Specifications.